-The principle that “less is more” is put into practice by Leica’s M-E Digital Rangefinder Camera, which is a full-frame, interchangeable lens camera that exemplifies the idea.
+The principle that “less is more” is put into practice by Leica’s M-E Digital Rangefinder Camera, a full-frame, interchangeable lens camera that exemplifies the idea.
 The M-E can produce high-quality photographs quickly and covertly because it prioritizes the most necessary aspects of the photographing process.
 The sensor in the camera is 36 mm by 24 mm, yet despite its modest size, it is highly sturdy and features an attractive appearance.

 Leica M-E (Typ 220) Sensor